1c3d1v3r/neatPLA/programming/README.md

 ![picture of programming adapter](programming_adapter_assembled.jpg)

-I also have an TQFP44 to DIL adapter which allow the programming of loose chips.
+I also have a TQFP44 to DIL adapter which allow the programming of loose chips.
 ![picture of programming adapter TQFP44](programming_adapter_TQFP44.jpg)

 1. Plug in FT232H adapteri to an USB port.
 Windows 10 will automatically install default drivers